nvidiavgpuarchive/index/README.md

 - **Checksum Matching**: Each file’s checksum is validated before and after the upload.
 - **Compressed Files**: The integrity of compressed files is verified for zip files.

+Note: When you download from internet archive, either via torrent or http, you are getting a zip file that includes all files in the archive bucket including the core driver zip and other trivial files such as metadata.
+All checksums and virustotal scans refers to the core driver file enclosed in the "overall" zip.
+So don't be alarmed if the md5 checksum doesn't match up, double check.

 If you encounter a broken archive, raise an issue and we'll fix it asap.

-### Repository Resources
+### Repository Overview
+- **Index**: See below.
+You may use the index to narrow down and locate what you are looking for in <5 clicks.
+- **Search**: Type `/` to search in the whole repo, title, filename or md5.
-- **dump.json**: A JSON file that fully describes this repository.
+- **dump.json**: A JSON file that fully describes this repo so you can access the information programmatically.
 - **Driver Catalogue**: Located in the "Non-Drivers / Misc" section, provides devices id and driver compatibility information.
-- **Index**: The repository maintains structured indexes for both drivers and non-drivers, aiding navigation.
-- **Search**: You can search directly within the repository if you have specific files in mind.

 Downloading via **torrents** is highly recommended:
 - The torrent files are seeded by the Internet Archive (via HTTP sources), which ensures high download speeds on top of IA bandwidth.